Qualifying Examinations (for those entering the program prior to September 2015)

 Once you have finished your course work for the PhD, you will move on to a series of qualifying exams, normally taken in the second year.
 (NOTE: ALL STUDENTS ARE REQUIRED TO COMPLETE THEIR COURSE WORK BEFORE TAKING THE QUALIFYING EXAMS.)
 Preparation for the qualifying exams may be used either to fill a gap in knowledge or to consolidate a secondary strength outside the area of the dissertation.
 Qualifying exams prepare the candidate for teaching, not only in his/her area of specialization, but as broadly as possible, especially for the survey courses that most faculty are required to teach at some point in their careers.
 For candidates not planning to enter the academy as teachers and researchers, the exams offer invaluable practice in the arts of acquiring a large and complex body of knowledge, synthesizing of information, communicating that information, and managing time.

 In May of the PhD candidate’s first year of study, he/she will declare a secondary field and a primary field of interest.
-These fields must be taken from the following thirteen areas:
+These fields will normally be taken from the following fourteen areas (clicking on each link will take you to that field's general reading list in PDF ):

 Old and Middle English Language and Literature;